Skip to main content

 Prepared Statements

-Prepared statements is a database engine's concept where a query template is created and stored in the database server.
+Prepared statements are a database engine concept.
+The engine creates a query template and stores it on the server.

-While execution, the client only passes the prepared statement's name and the parameters to the database server, which then executes the query using the provided parameters.
+At run time, the client sends only the statement's name and the parameters.
+The server then runs the query with those parameters.

 Question marks in the DB Query

-The question marks what we see in the database logs are the placeholders and when we see that, it means that the query is being executed as a prepared statement.
+The question marks in the database logs are the placeholders.
+When you see them, the query is running as a prepared statement.

 Prepared statements and SQL Injection Protection